Reading Police bust $20M drug ring

 READING, Pa.
-(WPVI) --At a news conference Thursday, Authorities displayed some of the high-powered weapons confiscated in the bust of the alleged violent drug trafficking organization.
+(WPVI) --At a news conference Thursday, authorities displayed some of the high-powered weapons confiscated in the bust of the alleged violent drug trafficking organization.

 Police said they also confiscated hundreds of thousands of dollars in drugs and cash.
-They say the drug ring shattered many lives, responsible for $20 million in drug sales in Berks County over a year's time.
+They say the drug ring shattered many lives, and was responsible for $20 million in drug sales in Berks County over a year's time.

 "I think we've made a real difference in our city and our county," said Berks County District Attorney John Adams.

-Police said 29-year-old Jesus Feliciano-Trinidad, AKA Chewey, was the leader of the group.
+Police said 29-year-old Jesus Feliciano-Trinidad, a.k.a.
+Chewey, was the leader of the group.

-The said through wiretaps they learned he was plotting to kill 5 people on 5 different occasions.
+They said through wiretaps they learned he was plotting to kill five people on five different occasions.
 According to investigators, some of those people were alleged drug rivals, others were people who were interfering with the operation.

 "They were getting ready, they were starting to roll and we stopped them before they got really moving," said Reading Police Chief Andres Dominguez.
 "They had no thought, no qualms about committing murder or killing someone that was in their way."